Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets

 \subsection{Related Work}

-The \cds (CDS) problem, a fundamental cryptographic primitive, has attracted attention in recent years.
-CDS involves enabling two parties to disclose a shared secret to a third party only when a predefined condition is satisfied.
-Correctness requires that the third party should reliably recover the secret when the predefined condition on the inputs of the relevant parties are satisfied.
-Security refers to the constraint that the third party should infer nothing about the secret if such conditions are not satisfied.
 Early studies on CDS focused on minimizing the communication cost of these protocols under computational security assumptions \cite{SymPIR, Gay_Kerenidis_Wee, Applebaum_Arkis_Raykov_Vasudevan}.
 Recent works have extended these investigations to consider amortized rates for general CDS instances, as in \cite{applebaum2018power}, where the focus is on approximating worst-case rates rather than characterizing exact capacities.
 Meanwhile, advances in Shannon-theoretic analysis have introduced new approaches to CDS.
-Inspired by interference alignment techniques originally developed for interference networks \cite{Jafar_FnT, Jafar_TIM}, the noise and signal alignment framework was adapted to the CDS context by Li and Sun \cite{Li_Sun_CDS}.
+Inspired by interference alignment techniques originally developed for interference networks \cite{Jafar_FnT, Jafar_TIM}, the noise and message alignment framework was adapted to the CDS context by Li and Sun \cite{Li_Sun_CDS}.
 This approach has proven effective for characterizing the linear capacity of specific high-rate CDS instances, providing both converse and achievability results.
 However, the general linear capacity of CDS remains open, with many instances yet to be fully understood.
 Beyond CDS, related work has explored broader themes in secure communication, such as anonymous communication \cite{Sun_Anonymous}, secure aggregation in distributed networks \cite{so2022lightsecagg,so2021turbo}, and the use of algebraic coding techniques for improving efficiency \cite{yu2018lagrange, chang2018capacity}.
 These studies demonstrate the versatility of information-theoretic methods in addressing a wide range of cryptographic challenges, underscoring the value of applying these tools to foundational problems like CDS.
 The present work builds on these developments by focusing specifically on the linear capacity of CDS.
 While prior studies such as \cite{Li_Sun_CDS} have provided insights into high-capacity scenarios, this paper aims to expand the scope by identifying general linear converse bounds and developing systematic approaches to linear scheme design.
 Through this lens, we seek to bridge the gap between cryptographic formulations of CDS and their Shannon-theoretic counterparts, advancing the understanding of CDS in both theory and practice.